TV-Rename/tvrename/quickstart.md

 ### 5. Sit back, relax, and let TV Rename do all the hard work for you!

-***Whatever changes TVRename makes to your files the season and episode number will remain untouched.***
+***Whatever changes TVRename makes to your recording names the season and episode details will remain untouched.***

-*In the unlikely event of the filenames getting screwed up, the problem should be easily fixable using something like the (free for personal use) **Bulk Rename Utility**.*
+*It is highly unlikely that the names of the recordings will get screwed up, but, should it happen, the problem should be easily fixable using something like the (free for personal use) **Bulk Rename Utility**.*

 ## Links
 * Online [user guide](userguide), where the features of TVRename are covered in more detail.
 The user guide is written for version 2.1, but is still mostly relevant.